Shearling Sheepskin Cleaning & Care

 To treat liquid spots on your sheepskin coat from grease, drinks, etc., sprinkle a layer of corn starch directly onto the spot and let it sit for a day or two (the bigger the stain, the longer you should let the corn starch sit).
 When you're ready, dust off the corn starch and brush the nap of the suede with a suede brush.
 If your coat has a nappa finish, do not use a suede brush; rather, rub lightly with a soft towel.

-Cozy, cushiony, and moisture wicking, sheepskin slippers offer year-round comfort.
+Cozy, cushiony, and moisture wicking, sheepskin slippers offer year-round comfort, and insulating sheepskin boots provide winter protection in freezing temps and snowy conditions.
 Keep them looking and feeling fresh with these simple guidelines.

-Use a damp cloth to spot clean the outside of your sheepskin slippers, or use a suede brush to lightly rejuvenate the slippers' exterior.
+Use a damp cloth to spot clean the outside of your sheepskin footwear, or use a suede brush to lightly rejuvenate the slippers' exterior.
+If road salt gets on your footwear during winter, make sure to remove it promptly and gently sponge your sheepskin boots or shoes with a damp towel and let air-dry.

 Caring for Sheepskin Rugs & Home Items